espocrm/documentation/docs/administration/workflows.md

 ### Formula conditions

 Formula provides the ability to define conditions of any complexity.
-To read about formula syntax follow [this article](formula.md).
+To read about formula syntax, follow [this article](formula.md).

 Note: There should not be any `;` delimiter used in formula code when it determines a condition.
 It should be one expression that returns a value (TRUE of FALSE).